 “I woke up one day and accepted the first order,” he said.

-Yackle’s streamlined online operation as has allowed him to not only handle such volume but the company is continuing to grow.
+Yackle’s streamlined online operation as has allowed Warner to not only handle such volume but the company is continuing to grow.
 Bulk orders are filled at the same time, but each piece of apparel is packaged individually.

 The company uses a combination of manual and automated machines, allowing them to churn out hundreds of pieces per hour.
-Led by head printer Jared Hermann, Yackle often has it hand in helping other companies meet their deadlines, something thing Warner says allows him to stay active in the community and remember the days when he was just a one-man operation.
+Led by head printer Jared Hermann, Yackle often has its hand in helping other companies meet their deadlines, something Warner says allows him to stay active in the community and remember the days when he was just a one-man operation.

 “Helping small, artistic screen printers make a few extra dollars a year allows us to support them and form good, working relationships.
 I enjoy teaching people how to do this well.”